24

 What We Built

 Two connected Asana projects.
 One intake pipeline.
 One production board.
 Fully automated handoffs.
+The team operates under the internal name Creative Saints.

 12